Vignesh2208/Kronos/docs/installation.rst

     cd ~/Kronos
     sudo make setup_kernel

-.. note::  During the setup process you would get a prompt asking if kexec toos should handle reboots.
-Choose no when the prompt appears.

-  Over the course of kernel setup, a menu config would appear.
+.. note:: Over the course of kernel setup, a menu config would appear.

   The following additional config steps should also be performed inside menuconfig: